bat-z/bat-z/README.md

 <summary>DISLIKES !</summary>

 Ehh, anti vs pro/dark/comship wars.
-No, I am not a dark/proshipper and an anti.
+No, I am not a dark/proshipper or an anti.
 I also don’t want to be labeled as any of them.

 DC New 52.
 I don’t care if ppl liked it.
 We have different opinions